 Fungicides are chemicals or organisms that kill or inhibit fungi and fungal spores.
-Since fungal diseases are responsible for significant agricultural losses, knowing how to fight these organisms is important.
+Since fungal diseases are responsible for significant agricultural losses, understanding the use and limitations of fungicides can protect your plants.

 Fungicides work in one of three ways:

 Sulfur, neem, rosemary, and jojoba oils are ingredients of most fungicides.
 Sometimes you can add beneficial bacteria (Bacillus sabtilis) and fungi (Ulocladium oudemansii) to fungicides to improve their effectiveness.
-Fixed copper and Bordeaux mixtures are also used as fungicides.
-Over-the-counter fungicides commonly contain cadmium, copper, mercury, and tin, as well as sulfur.
+Fixed copper and Bordeaux mixtures also work as fungicides.
+Over-the-counter fungicides commonly contain cadmium, copper, mercury, and tin, which can reach toxic levels in your soil.

-While the use of fungicides can be effective, prevention is a better course of action.
+While fungicides can be effective, prevention is a better course of action.
 To reduce the chance of fungal diseases, install resistant resistant varieties, improve airflow with good pruning, avoid overhead watering, and remove diseased plant tissue.
 Ensuring good drainage is another way to reduce the need for fungicides.